Easy 2-Ingredient Peach Simple Syrup

 Ingredients

 Peaches — Fresh peaches are perhaps the perfect early summer fruit.
-Choose a variety that’s available to you locally for the best flavor.
+Choose fresh fruit that’s available to you locally for the best peach flavor.

 Making it